marciofrayze/segunda.tech-elmstatic/_posts/2023-03-08-why-is-elm-such-a-delightful-programming-language.md

 tags: english artigo elm programaçãofuncional web spa javascript
 ---

-[Elm](https://elm-lang.org) is a programming language created by [Evan Czaplicki](https://twitter.com/evancz) and a recurring definition (no pun intended) used to describe it is:
+[Elm](https://elm-lang.org) is a programming language created by [Evan Czaplicki](https://twitter.com/evancz) and a recurring definition used to describe it is:

 > "A delightful language for reliable web applications." - [Elm website](https://elm-lang.org).